turingschool/front-end-curriculum/lessons/module-1/selenium-testing.md

 * Testing tools components allow for a fully customizable suite
 * Cross browser & device flexibility

+### Wait, what was that ^^ again?
+Up to this point in our development we’ve spent most, if not all our time, in the Unit Testing department and we’ve never really ventured into testing the dom.
+What Selenium allows us to do is automate our dom tests.
+So instead of us having to go in ourselves and test(click all the buttons, reload the page) to see if the functionality is working we can write a Selenium test, run our test suite, and then see if the test passes or fails. :heart_eyes:

 # Setup
 Let's take Selenium for a test drive on our Linked List project.